 TetGen is written entirely in C++, and it only uses the standard C (ANSI) libraries.
 Hence the code is easily portable and should be compiled by a popular C++ compilers, such as GNU's gcc/g++, Intel's and Mircosoft's C++ compilers.
-So far, TetGen has been successfully compiled on all major computer architectures and major operating systems (Unix/Linux, Windows, Mac OS) with both 32-bit and 64-bit versions.
+TetGen compiles and runs on all major computer architectures and major operating systems (Unix/Linux, Windows, Mac OS) with 32-bit and 64-bit versions.

-The current version of TetGen contains about 25,000 source lines and 7,000 comment lines.
+The current version of TetGen contains about 26,000 source code lines and 7,000 comment lines.
 These numbers do not include those of Shewchuk's robust predicates.